-The predominant and complex issues women presented with continue to be domestic violence, sexual violence, separation, parenting orders, court issues, parenting, depression, poverty, mental health, addictions, unemployment, housing, increased living costs and relationship difficulties.
-The Women's Centre's range of wrap-around integrated services are unique within the community to meet these ongoing demands.
-We pride ourselves on responding to women and their issues in a caring professional environment.
+The predominant and complex issues women present with continue to be domestic violence, sexual violence, separation, parenting orders, court issues, parenting, depression, poverty, mental health, addictions, unemployment, housing, increased living costs and relationship difficulties.

-Our stable, experienced and resourceful Board, staff and volunteers have done an outstanding job in the last year in a challenging environment.
-Julie Bremner who has been sitting in the Chair will continue to lead the board and the staff through the next year.
-Our board members continue to have a high level of business acumen and skill.
+Our stable, experienced and resourceful Board, staff and volunteers have done an outstanding job in the most challenging year we have ever had.
+In the last year our wonderful Board Member, Shannon Robinson, resigned after many years of service.
+Julie Bremner who has been sitting in the Chair will continue to lead the Board and staff through the next few months.
+Our Board Members continue to have a high level of business acumen and skill.